International monetary system: Calls for a "New Bretton Woods"

 Despite this lack of results leaders continued to campaign for Bretton Woods II.
 Italian Economics Minister Giulio Tremonti said that Italy would use its 2009 G7 chairmanship to push for a "New Bretton Woods".
-He had been critical of the U.S.'s response to the global financial crisis of 2008, and had suggested that the dollar may be superseded as the base currency of the Bretton Woods system.
+He had been critical of the U.S. response to the 2008 financial crisis, and had suggested that the dollar may be superseded as the base currency of the Bretton Woods system.

 Choike, a portal organisation representing Southern Hemisphere NGOs, called for the establishment of "international permanent and binding mechanisms of control over capital flows" and as of March 2009 had achieved over 550 signatories from civil society organisations.